Greensburg, PA

 Leasing and occupancy disputes

-Commercial lease questions, landlord-tenant conflicts, enforcement issues, use disputes, and terms that become important only after the relationship starts failing.
+Commercial lease questions, occupancy disputes, enforcement issues, default notices, use conflicts, and terms that suddenly matter once the relationship starts breaking down.

 Oil, gas, and landowner matters

-Lease review, royalty language, deductions, pooling and surface-use terms, title questions, and landowner protection before a long-tail agreement is signed.
+Lease review, royalty language, deductions, pooling and surface-use terms, title questions, and landowner protection before a long-tail agreement is signed and becomes much harder to unwind.

 How Matters Usually Move